Lamar County Comprehensive High School

-Lamar County Comprehensive High School is a public high school located in Barnesville, Georgia, United States.
+Lamar County High School is a public high school located in Barnesville, Georgia, United States.
 The school is part of the Lamar County School District, which serves Lamar County.

 Academics

-As reported by the Georgia Department of Education, Lamar County High was designated a Title 1 Award School for Highest Progress in 2012 and 2015.
-This distinction is for high levels of progress for all students during the past three years and is only awarded to the top 10% of Title 1 Schools in the state.

-Members of the high school faculty were named System Teacher of the Year for two consecutive years in 2012 and 2013.
+Lamar County High School has been recognized for its outstanding progress and commitment to education.
+The Georgia Department of Education has designated it a Title 1 Award School for Highest Progress in both 2012 and 2015, a distinction awarded to only the top 10% of Title 1 Schools in the state.
+Additionally, the school's faculty members have been named System Teacher of the Year for two consecutive years in 2012 and 2013.